bayush11/Caltech_SURF_2023/README.md

         counter = 10
 ```

-The code above sets the couunter to 10, meaning that every 10th image will be recieved.
+The code above sets the counter to 10, meaning that every 10th image will be received.

 # Pixel_To_Real_Convertor.py

-This code takes in a pixel and converts it to a real time measurement.
-Depending on what the convresion is, the resulting values can vary.
+This code takes in a pixel and converts it to a real-time measurement.
+Depending on what the conversion is, the resulting values can vary.
 This is done to make the computations between pixel size and real-life size to be much simpler.
-An exmaple is that if each pixel on screen represents a foot in a water enviornment, then one would set the conversions below to that.
+An example is that if each pixel on the screen represents a foot in a water environment, then one would set the conversions below to that.

 ```bash
 for i in diameters: